-Everything you need to know about vegan diets, and how to use supplements to stay on top of your plant-based game.
+Thinking about going vegan?
+Here's everything you need to know about a plant-based diet and staying on top of your game.

-Veganism and plant-based diets have exploded over the past few years.
+Becoming vegan or adopting a plant-based diet has exploded over the past few years.
 The number of people on plant-based diets in the UK quadrupled to 600,000 between 2014 and 2019, and 2 million people intend to become vegan by the end of 2021.
 Jay-Z is an investor in Oatly.
-It’s safe to say that veganism is fully in the mainstream.

 Many people are switching diets for moral reasons, focusing on the treatment of animals in the food industry.
 Others cite environmental reasons—livestock is responsible for almost 15% of all greenhouse gas emissions, and beef uses more land and water than any other food product.
 And for some, personal health is the main reason for the change.